IDTdesign/bossxgen/uicomponents/gutter/README.md

 ## Default values

-Conponent has global mixin with settings named `.gutter-settings();` and global variable `gutter-render` which contains all code.
+Component has global mixin with settings named `.gutter-settings();` and global variable `gutter-render` which contains all code.

 Default settings: